kyle-p-may/ba_radioinputs/README.md

 # Changelog
 - v1.1.0: Added default inputs for console.
 Added control hints for new radio actions.
 Added control menu to change keybinds.
 - v1.1.1: Added string localization.
 - v1.1.2: Fixed input filter for keyboard inputs so they are consistent with console inputs.
 Now, holding/rapid inputs for keyboard should work more intuitively.
+Fixed rebinding console controls; now, default inputs will no longer work after rebind, and new inputs will use the same input filter.